TS22082/grow_lib/README.md

 ## Description and current status

 This program lives on a raspberry pi and is accessible through ssh.
-If you run the main file you will be shown a menu with options as to what you can do.
+If you run the main file you will be shown a menu with options to read from all sensors, the TSL2561, DHT22 or to quit the program.
 The high_low file is automated through a cronjob.
-This program is ran every 20 minutes and will keep track of the highest and lowest recorded readings to data/data/json.
+This program is ran every 20 minutes and record the highest and lowest readings to data/data/json.

 ### Goals